magaliet/The_Great_Adventure/README.md

 There are some pictures that show what the website displays at /FlaskApp/pictures.

-Since web development is new to me, this tutorial helped me a lot and I based my code off of it: http://code.tutsplus.com/tutorials/creating-a-web-app-from-scratch-using-python-flask-and-mysql--cms-22972
+Since web development is new to me, this tutorial helped me a lot get started and I based part of my code off of it: http://code.tutsplus.com/tutorials/creating-a-web-app-from-scratch-using-python-flask-and-mysql--cms-22972

 I have learned a lot this weekend and will continue to learn how to develop web applications this summer!